bewest/amforth/readme.txt

 It does not need additional hardware, but can be extended to make use of it.

-Serial line settings are 9600 8N1, no handshake.
+Default serial line settings are 9600 8N1, no handshake.

 amforth uses the indirect threading model.

-Development hardware is an evaluation board running an atmega32 at 8 MHz with a few led's and pushbuttons.
+Development hardware is an evaluation board running an atmega32 at 8 & 16 MHz MHz with a few led's and pushbuttons.
 Targets for the final version are robots (asuro and ct-bot) and model railroad systems using atmega32 and atmega8 (atmegaX8).
 Other controllers work too but may require minor adjustments.
 Feedback is welcome!